-Skill testing can give recruiters a competitive advantage in today’s ultra-competitive job market.
-Not only that, but candidates who are hired on merit, rather than background, tend to stay longer and perform better over the long term.
-Here’s how to use skills assessments to fill your open positions and to keep your pipeline full of happy, engaged candidates.
+Skill testing can give recruiters a competitive advantage in today’s job market.
+Candidates who are hired on merit, rather than background, tend to stay longer and perform better over the long term.
+Here’s how to use skills assessments to fill your open positions, no matter how many applicants you are dealing with.

 What We’ll Cover